Skip to main content

 With this objective in mind, Westport is working with the Department of Transport to assess how freight rail can service the new terminal and existing industrial facilities in Kwinana.

-Westport’s Supply Chain Integrated Design Project (SCID) will consider how the freight task can be shared between road and rail networks in the most efficient and cost-effective way.
-As this project continues, Westport will continue to engage with industry to find new and innovative ways to make our freight supply chain as efficient, safe, and resilient as possible.
+Westport is considering how the freight task can be shared between road and rail networks in the most efficient and cost-effective way.
+As this project continues, we will continue to engage with industry to find new and innovative ways to make our freight supply chain as efficient, safe, and resilient as possible.

 An innovative approach